 Fish — especially lean varieties that are good sources of heart-healthy omega 3 fatty acids – are also eaten several times a week.
 Examples include salmon, sardines, mackerel, cod and tuna.

 Meals are prepared with olive oil instead of butter and seasoned with herbs and spices, not iodized salt.
 Nuts and seeds also are common ingredients

 Sweet foods are not off the diet.
 However, they come from fruits not sugary confections.

-Lastly, the diet severely limits processed foods, added sugar and refined white flour products like flour, rice and bread.
-Red meat is eaten sparely.
+Lastly, red meat is eaten sparingly, and this diet severely limits processed foods, added sugar and refined white flour products like:

 Other advantages of Adopting a Mediterranean Lifestyle

 The broader Mediterranean lifestyle can also contribute to longevity.
 Meals are shared, so you can benefit from socializing.
 Physical activity is prized, and so are activities that minimize stress.

 If you’re struggling to make a change to your diet, talk to your primary care doctor.
 They can help you or connect you with a dietitian.